matthewslouismarie/lm-u2f-symfony/README.md

 From there, you will be able to:

+ - See the Security Score of the current Security Strategy
  - Configure U2F: Number of devices asked during registration, during login, etc.
  - Select the Security Strategy: Either U2F or Password